Cray-HPE/docs-csm/operations/kubernetes/Repopulate_Data_in_etcd_Clusters_When_Rebuilding_Them.md

 ## FAS

-1. Run the `cray-fas-loader` Kubernetes job.
+1. Reload the firmware images from Nexus.

-    Refer to the "Use the `cray-fas-loader` Kubernetes Job" section in [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md) for more information.
+  Refer to the `Load Firmware from Nexus` section in [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md#load-firmware-from-nexus) for more information.

   When the etcd cluster is rebuilt, all historic data for firmware actions and all recorded snapshots will be lost.
+  Image data will be reloaded from Nexus.
-Image data will need to be reloaded by following the
+  Any images that were loaded into FAS outside of Nexus will need to be reloaded using the `Load Firmware from RPM or ZIP file` section in [FAS Admin Procedures](../firmware/FAS_Admin_Procedures.md#load-firmware-from-rpm-or-zip-file).
-    `cray-fas-loader` Kubernetes job procedure.
-After images are reloaded any running actions at time of failure will need to be recreated.
+  After images are reloaded, any running actions at time of failure will need to be recreated.

 ## HMNFD